Label: AUGTYRO- repotrectinib capsule

 Lung problems (pneumonitis).
 Tell your healthcare provider if you have any new or worsening symptoms of lung problems, including a dry cough (without mucus), productive cough (with mucus), wheezing, or trouble breathing.

 Liver problems.
-Your healthcare provider will do blood tests to check your liver function before starting and during treatment with AUGTYRO.
+Your healthcare provider will do blood tests to check your liver function before starting treatment with AUGTYRO, every 2 weeks for the first month and as needed during treatment.
 Tell your healthcare provider right away if you develop symptoms of liver problems including:

 o